 On March 7, the number of Covid-19 cases exceeded 100 thousand worldwide.

-On March 10, Italian Prime Minister Giuseppe Conte announced comprehensive quarantine measures, restricting free movement in the country.
+On March 10, Italian Prime Minister Giuseppe Conte announced what happened in Covid-19 comprehensive quarantine measures, restricting free movement in the country.

 The World Health Organization declared the coronavirus a global epidemic (pandemic) on March 11